Last updated: February 2, 2026

 5.1.
 Over-relying on indicator and ignoring logic

-This mistake involves the trader ceasing to analyze or think critically.
+This happens when a trader stops analyzing or thinking critically.
 Instead of asking why a setup makes sense or checking the broader market context, the trader relies solely on a “buy” or “sell” arrow.

 The reality is that indicators cannot interpret news or fundamental data; they are merely one piece of the puzzle.
 Failing to verify a technical signal against the macro environment exposes the position to unnecessary risk.